RyanMontville/War/README.md

 ## V 1.3
 -I have turned the CLI into an API so that I can have it run in a browser.
 <br>-I have created a mock-up of what the game might look like in a browser.
 There is no functionality to anything yet.

+## V 2.0
+I created the front end using React.js.
+The game is now playable in the browser.